||Verdon Gorge and Luberon Regions of France

-- Detailed trail notes, which include additional information covering various aspects of your trip (i.e. lunches, laundry, water, hotel routines, alternate transportation, etc.)
+- Detailed trail notes, which include additional information covering various aspects of your trip (i.e., lunches, laundry, water, hotel routines, alternate transportation)

 - Overnight accommodations

 - All breakfasts

 - Some dinners; please see final confirmed itinerary for specifics.

 - We make and prepay all overnight accommodations, breakfasts, and some dinners.
 We make and prepay all private taxi transfers as detailed in the final itinerary and the transfer to Marseille Airport.

 Airfare, travel to starting point, some dinners, lunches, optional transfers or excursions, items not on set dinner menu, beverages, insurance, tips to taxi drivers, and items of a personal nature.